probinso/color-pollution/README.md

 - [Insect Behavior⁶](#)
 - [Plant Life⁷](#) (plant growth)

 The primary [contributors](./AUTHORS.md) of this course have developed a tool that can be tailored to address any of the above topics.
-However, you will see in the [Introduction](./ASTRO.md) section, that we focusing our discussion towards light pollution and how it impacts data obtained by telescopes that use CCD (Charge Coupled Device) arrays.
+However, you will see in the [Introduction](./ASTRO.md) section, that we are focusing the discussion on light pollution and how it impacts data obtained by telescopes that use CCD (Charge Coupled Device) arrays.

 ## Expectations
 For each section below we will link to material, either provided by others, or generated ourselves.
 For any section, this may include: